Planning on moving? Here’s how to avoid a Residency audit…

 If you’re thinking about changing state residency by leaving a state with a high tax rate, it is pertinent to plan adequately to avoid getting blindsided by an unexpected residency audit.

 People are changing state residency daily from high-tax states to states that offer more favorable tax rates.
 These states only tax nonresidents on the portion of their income that is sourced to the state.
 State residents, on the other hand, get taxed on all their income.

 If you are a high-income earner considering changing residency, there’s a high chance that you’ll tick the suspicion of state tax authorities and of you getting audited by state taxation authorities.
-This is due to the fact that a tremendous amount of income is realized by these states who carry out these residency audits.
+This is due to the fact that a tremendous amount of income is realized by the states that carry out these residency audits.

 If you have plans of changing state residency anytime soon and would like to know how to avoid a residency audit, it is crucial to plan and be armed with the necessary information and tools that you need to fight back if, by any chance, you’re getting audited by state taxation authorities.
 The burden of proof to show that you have really moved falls solely on you, the taxpayer.
 One of the ways to prove this is by showing the number of days you have spent in both your old and new state.
 The lower the number of days you have spent in your old state, the better.